-Tipping in restaurants is not necessary since a 10 percent service fee is usually included.
-It’s very European in that respect.
+Tipping in restaurants is not necessary since a 10 percent service fee is usually included; it’s very European in that respect.
 But an additional couple of bucks for service is always welcomed.
-In a taxi, round up to the nearest 100 baht, so if the meter reads 250 baht, give 300.
-If you have a guide for the day, the standard is 300 to 500 baht per person per day and drivers get half that, but tipping is at your discretion.
+In a taxi, round up to the nearest 100 baht.

-Plenty of hearty cotton handkerchiefs to wipe the sweat from your brow!
+Plenty of heavy cotton handkerchiefs to wipe the sweat from your brow!

 Doi Suthep, Chiang Mai.
 Early in the morning, the views from Doi Suthep, which is just 80 miles from the city center and 3,200 feet above the valley floor, are spectacular.
 Wat Phrathat Doi Suthep, the temple that sits atop the mountain, is also a stunner.